 Quite likely, this won’t be your problem, but we’re just making sure to exclude the obvious as I’ve been there myself!

-So go to Settings, “Notification,” and see if everything is in order there.
+So go to Settings, “Notification,” and see if everything is in order.

 Note: if you’re not having the Chime working properly, you want to visit the “Indoor Chime” options to make sure you have your doorbell chime set up correctly.

-If you are suffering from delayed motion detections, try first the “Most Efficiency” option.
+If you are suffering from delayed motion detections, try the “Most Efficiency” option first.

 As this will require the least of data to be transmitted and obstacles (walls, metal objects), it will be faster to pass by the data than when you choose “Include Thumbnail” or “Full Effect.”
 Of course, you can still reverse or try out those settings later once everything else is in order.